davidmegginson/fgfs-scenery-build/static/README.md

 Alberta and the Canadian Rockies

+* Banff, AB, CAN
 * Calgary, AB, CAN
 * Edmonton, AB, CAN
 * Fort McMurray, AB, CAN
+* Jasper, AB, CAN
 * Vernon, BC, CAN

 ### w110n20